-The lift pass for Lech Zurs, known as the Arlberg Card, covers Austria’s largest ski arena comprising the linked resorts St Anton, St. Christoph and Stuben.
+The lift pass for Lech Zurs, known as the Arlberg Card, covers Austria’s largest ski arena comprising the linked resorts St Anton, St. Christoph, and Stuben.
 All are connected by a lift and system of local and free buses.
-There are no less than 88 cable cars and ski lifts across the Arlberg ski arena, offering 190 miles (305 km) of groomed slopes and another 120 miles (200 km) of off piste.
-Accessing to Zurs could not be easier either, with the Rufikopf cable car which travels to the slopes is based on the main street in the centre of town.
+There are no less than 88 cable cars and ski lifts across the Arlberg ski arena, offering 190 miles (305 km) of groomed slopes and another 120 miles (200 km) of off-piste.
+Accessing Zurs could not be easier either, with the Rufikopf cable car which travels to the slopes is based on the main street in the center of town.

 A little way above Lech is another settlement known as Oberlech.
-Like Lech this was once filled with herds of cows and is now a cluster of adorable restaurants and high end hotels.
+Like Lech, this was once filled with herds of cows and is now a cluster of adorable restaurants and high-end hotels.
 It is a lovely place to stop for lunch in the sun.
-Oberlech is well known for its ingenious system underground tunnels which allows guest’s luggage and more to be transported to hotels and establishments hence keeping goods snow-free and the slopes uncluttered.
+Oberlech is well known for its ingenious system of underground tunnels which allows guests’ luggage and more to be transported to hotels and establishments hence keeping goods snow-free and the slopes uncluttered.

 Lech Zurs Accommodation & Hotel Options